 On the Speed Square, locate the groove marked as 'Pivot."
 Place the Speed Square on the material with the pivot end up.
 Drape a string (such as a chalk snap line) over the Speed Square, resting in the pivot groove.
 Weight the hanging end of the string with a light weight such as a bolt.
 If the work material is level, the string will hit the 45 degree mark.

-Cut 2x4s Square
+How to Cut Two-by-Fours Square

-How to: The ability to squarely cut 2x4s is a classic Speed Square maneuver and is well worth the price of the tool just for this.
-Rest the square's lipped fence over the 2x4.
+How to: The ability to squarely cut two-by-fours is a classic Speed Square maneuver and is well worth the price of the tool just for this.
+Rest the square's lipped fence over the two-by-four.
 Hold the square firmly.
 Cut against the square with a power saw, making sure that the saw's own fence slides along the square's fence.
 Do not let the saw blade run against the square.

-Mark Boards for Ripping Wood
+How to Mark Boards for Ripping Wood

 You Need to: Draw long pencil marks down the length of a board prior to ripping.
 Ripping means to cut a board along its length, not width.

-Square Out Cabinets
+How to Square Out Cabinets

 You Need to: Find out if something is exactly perpendicular to another thing.

 How to: Because Speed Square is so versatile, you may forget that it is still a square.
-Speed Square is best as squaring up smaller, shorter things rather than walls, because it is only 7 inches long (though Swanson also does offer a 12 inch version).
+Speed Square is best as squaring up smaller, shorter things rather than walls, because it is only 7 inches long (though Swanson also does offer a 12-inch version).
 For squaring up walls and rooms, you need at least a carpenter's square.
 Better yet is a laser level that casts an "X" mark.

 Place the Speed Square against the two elements (such as wall and cabinet).
 If there is a gap, this means that the two elements are not square with each other.

-Readjust Your Saw
+How to Readjust a Saw

 You Need to: Adjust a circular saw so that its blade runs squarely at 90 degrees again.